 Once you have configured the storage and archiving settings for a recording server, you can enable storage and archiving for individual cameras or a group of cameras.
 You do this from the individual devices or from the device group.
-See Attach a device or group of devices to a storage on page 155.
+See Attach a device or group of devices to a storage.